 The insults that followed Antoine’s moment of peace made me realize that Love – wounded a word as it may be – Love can see all of it / but Anger – anger is only concerned with what it thinks is fair / narrow like the barrel of the NRA / like the blueprints to Russia’s femininity / to China’s childhood / to North Korea’s private parts / to the bruised music of the Confederate Flag states still singing like a drunk Englishman in a Tibetan monastery / loudly / louder / Hey! / I’m the Over-Compensator — The Great Annihilator / Cross me and you will know my pain.

 Y’all, why are we not fighting fire with water?

 enough to look at it square in the wise guy,

-because of the work it will probably cause you,
+because of the work it will probably cause us

-because there is a chance you have been your own terrorist.
+because there is a chance we have been our own terrorists.

-There is a chance you are a failed relationship.
+There is a chance we are a failed relationship.

 you are part of the reason

 and you do not get to make up for it

 by watching adorable YouTube videos while stuffing your face with their death.